TV-Rename/tvrename/quickstart.md

 ### 3. Run a Scan...

  1. Go to the *Scan* tab, and click `Full Scan`.
-TVRename will download any needed show information from TheTVDB, and examine the contents of the media library.
+TVRename will download any needed show information from [The TVDB](http://thetvdb.com "Visit thetvdb.com"), and examine the contents of the Media Library.
 Settings in **Options...** will change the behaviour here.

  2. When the scan is complete, review TVRenames suggested changes and other information.
 Any ticked item will be actioned, so untick things you're not sure about, or use the checkboxes in the bottom-right of the screen.
 Right-click on selected items for more actions.